danielcho16/bike-share_case_study/README.md

 This analysis will focus on the first question:

-&ensp; How do annual members and casual riders use Cyclistic bikes differently?
+&emsp; How do annual members and casual riders use Cyclistic bikes differently?

 ### Tools